Austin Barnes Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.9 K/9, which ranks 17th in the league.
+- The 8.8 strikeouts per nine innings put together by the Pirates pitching staff ranks 16th in MLB.

-- The Pirates have the ninth-ranked team ERA among all MLB pitching staffs (3.64).
+- The Pirates have the 10th-ranked team ERA across all league pitching staffs (3.78).

-- The Pirates allow the sixth-fewest home runs in baseball (20 total, 0.9 per game).
+- The Pirates allow the fifth-fewest home runs in baseball (21 total, 0.9 per game).

-- The Pirates will send Oviedo (2-1) to the mound for his fifth start of the season.
-He is 2-1 with a 2.22 ERA and 25 strikeouts through 24 1/3 innings pitched.
+- Contreras (2-1) takes the mound for the Pirates in his fifth start of the season.
+He's put together a 4.57 ERA in 21 2/3 innings pitched, with 19 strikeouts.

-- In his most recent appearance on Wednesday, the righty went six innings against the Colorado Rockies, giving up one earned run while surrendering three hits.
+- In his last outing on Thursday against the Cincinnati Reds, the right-hander tossed 6 2/3 innings, allowing one earned run while surrendering five hits.

+- The 23-year-old has put up an ERA of 4.57, with 7.9 strikeouts per nine innings, in four games this season.
+Opponents have a .284 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.